neverfap-deluxe/nfd-api/content/guide/INTRO-the-five-fundamental-principles-of-neverfap.md

 The NeverFap method of addressing porn addiction comprises of five core principles.

-Each principle maintains a purpose, along with a range of associated skills which you must develop in order to address your porn addiction.
+Each principle maintains a purpose, along with a range of associated skills which you must develop in order to successfully address your porn addiction.

-Without mastery of all five of these principles, we cannot consistently (nor easily) hope to manage the emotions, thoughts, feelings and beliefs which contribute towards our behaviour.
+Without mastery of all five of these principles, we cannot hope to consistently manage the emotions, thoughts and  behaviours which may be contributing towards our porn addiction.

 Before we begin however, we must ask ourselves a very important question: